Protohedgehog/open-research-glossary/glossary.md

 * **Registered Reports -** A type of publication in which peer review of the suggested methods and protocol is completed prior to data collection and analysis.
 Accepted papers then are guaranteed publication in the journal if the authors follow through with the registered methodology; [Source](https://osf.io/8mpji/wiki/home/).

 * **Version of Record (VOR) -** The final published version of a manuscript in a journal, after peer review and processing by a publisher.

+* **Wiki to Journal publication (W2J) -** Creating a paper on a wiki, using its features for collaboration and informal review, for submission to a journal for formal peer review.
+Might involve a public wiki such as Wikipedia or Wikiversity, or a specially-created wiki.

 ### 'Flavours' or 'types' of Open Access